An IT Leader's Guide to Implementing Digital Experience Monitoring

 2. Determine what's currently being monitored and establish baselines

-Before implementing a DEM solution, it's important for IT leaders to understand their starting point.
+Before implementing a DEM solution, IT leaders should understand their starting point.
 Assess the current state of your digital environment and employee experience.
 Are you already measuring the metrics you deemed important in Step 1?
 What tools are currently being used to measure the DEX?
 Where do you have gaps?

 If key metrics are already being tracked, establish baselines.
 This will allow IT leaders to show incremental progress and demonstrate the ROI of their DEM solution.